 Component Site – a place, usually a facility owned by the sponsoring institution or agency, where a System Sponsored Center offers one or more CPE programs under its single accreditation.

-Contract for Learning – an agreement developed cooperatively by a student and CPE supervisor that establishes the learning goals of the student and the means to achieve those goals in a unit of CPE.
+Contract for Learning – an agreement developed cooperatively by a student and CPE Certified Educator that establishes the learning goals of the student and the means to achieve those goals in a unit of CPE.

-Core Curriculum – The minimum components necessary to satisfy the outcomes for a program of CPE or Supervisory CPE.
+Core Curriculum – The minimum components necessary to satisfy the outcomes for a program of CPE or Certified Educator CPE.

 Corrective Action – specific action(s) required to bring a center or program into compliance with a specific ACPE standard or sub-set of standards.
 Center must take corrective action and submit required documentation within a timeframe specified by the Accreditation Commission.
 Failure to resolve a notation within the specified time makes the center subject to adverse action.
 The Commission may extend the time for good cause.

-Co-supervision – shared responsibility for clinical supervision between two Supervisors or between a Supervisor and Supervisory Candidate.
-A Supervisor and Supervisory Education Student (SES) may also share responsibility in provision of supervisory program activities for CPE students, but the SES may not function as a student’s supervisor.
+Co-supervision – shared responsibility for clinical supervision between two Certified Educators or between a Certified Educator and Certified Educator Candidate.
+A Certified Educators and Certified Educator Student (CES) may also share responsibility in the provision of supervisory program activities for CPE students, but the CES may not function as a student’s supervisor.

 CPE Level I – a program consisting of CPE unit(s) in which the student focuses on meeting the outcomes established in ACPE Standard 311.